EvanHuang7/order-food/README.md

 ## <a name="deploy-app">☁️ Deploy App in AWS Cloud</a>

-Create an AWS account and ensure you qualify for the 12-month Free Tier if you're a new user.
-Otherwise, you may incur charges when using AWS services.
-Each AWS service has its own Free Tier policy—refer to the [AWS Free Tier page](https://aws.amazon.com/free) for details.
-(You can follow relevant AWS setup tutorials on YouTube to guide you through the steps below.)
+To deploy your app to AWS, start by creating an AWS account.
+If you're a new user, you may be eligible for the 12-month Free Tier.
+Be aware that not all services are fully free—each AWS service has its own Free Tier limitations.
+For full details, refer to the [AWS Free Tier page](https://aws.amazon.com/free).

+You can also find step-by-step AWS setup tutorials on YouTube to guide you visually through the process.

-> ⚠️ **Note**: Most AWS services used for deploying this app—such as EC2, RDS, and others—are only free for **one active instance** under the 12-month Free Tier.
+> ⚠️ **Important**: Most AWS services used in this deployment—such as EC2, RDS, and others—are only free for **one active instance** under the Free Tier.
+>
-> To avoid unexpected charges, please ensure you delete any existing instances of these services before deploying your app.
+> To avoid unexpected charges, ensure you **delete any existing instances** of these services before deploying your app.

 Follow these steps to deploy app in AWS Cloud:

+---

 **⭐ Set up VPC for secure Networking**

-- Go to AWS VPC service and make sure you are in the proper AWS region closest to you (eg. us-east-1) by checking the top right of dashboard
+1. Go to AWS VPC service and make sure you are in the correct **AWS region** closest to you (eg. us-east-1) by checking the top right of dashboard
-- Create a new VPC
+2. Create a **new VPC**
-  - Go to the **Virtual Private Cloud > Your VPCs** tab and click "Create VPC" button
+    - Go to the **Virtual Private Cloud > Your VPCs** tab and click **Create VPC** button
-  - Select "VPC only" under "Resource to create" section
+    - Select **VPC only** under **Resource to create** section
     - Enter your desired **Name tag** (eg. appName-vpc)
-  - Keep the default selected option of "IPv4 CIDR manual input" under "IPv4 CIDR block" section
+    - Keep the default selected option for **IPv4 CIDR manual input** under **IPv4 CIDR block** section
+    - Enter **10.0.0.0/16** under **IPv4 CIDR** section to specify the ranges of IP addresses of your VPC
-  - Enter **10.0.0.0/16**(This number means locking first two variables and only last two variables are changable, so the IP address range is from "10.0.0.0" to "10.0.255.255", which means we will have 256\*256 IP addresses to be assginable to VPC) under "IPv4 CIDR" section to specify the ranges of IP addresses of your VPC
+      - 📌 Note: This number indicates that the first two variables are fixed (locked), while only the last two variables can change.
+As a result, the IP address range spans from "10.0.0.0" to "10.0.255.255," providing a total of 256 × 256 possible IP addresses that can be assigned within the VPC.
-  - Keep the default selected option of "No IPv6 CIDR block" under "IPv6 CIDR block" section
+    - Keep the default selected option for **No IPv6 CIDR block** under **IPv6 CIDR block** section
-  - Keep the rest of things by default and click "Create VPC" button
+    - Keep the rest of things by default and click **Create VPC** button
-- Create 1 public subnet and 2 private subnets (2 private subnets are required for RDS)
+3. Create **1 public subnet and 2 private subnets** (2 private subnets are required for RDS)
-  - Go to the **Virtual Private Cloud > Subnets** tab and click "Create subnet" button
+    - Go to the **Virtual Private Cloud > Subnets** tab and click **Create subnet** button
-  - Select the VPC (eg. appName-vpc) you just created under "VPC ID" section
+    - Select the VPC (eg. appName-vpc) you just created under **VPC ID** section
-  - Create 1st public subnet under "Subnet Settings" section
+    - Create **1st public subnet** under **Subnet Settings** section
       - Enter your desired **Subnet name** (eg. appName-public-subnet-1)
-    - Choose a Availability Zone (eg. us-east-1a)
+      - Choose an **Availability Zone** (eg. us-east-1a)
-    - Keep the default **10.0.0.0/16** under IPV4 VPC CIDR block section
+      - Keep the default **10.0.0.0/16** under **IPV4 VPC CIDR block** section
+      - Enter **10.0.0.0/24** under **IPV4 subnet CIDR block** section
-    - Enter **10.0.0.0/24**(locks the first 3 variables, that means there are 256 IP addresses for this public subnet to use) under IPV4 subnet CIDR block section
+        - 📌 Note: This number locks the first 3 variables, which means there are 256 IP addresses for this public subnet to use
-  - Click "Add new subnet" button and create 1st private subnet
+    - Click **Add new subnet** button and create **1st private subnet**
       - Enter your desired **Subnet name** (eg. appName-private-subnet-1)
-    - Choose a Availability Zone (eg. us-east-1a)
+      - Choose an **Availability Zone** (eg. us-east-1a)
-    - Keep the default **10.0.0.0/16** under IPV4 VPC CIDR block section
+      - Keep the default **10.0.0.0/16** under **IPV4 VPC CIDR block** section
-    - Enter **10.0.1.0/24** under IPV4 subnet CIDR block section
+      - Enter **10.0.1.0/24** under **IPV4 subnet CIDR block section**
-  - Click "Add new subnet" button and create 2nd private subnet
+    - Click **Add new subnet** button and create **2nd private subnet**
       - Enter your desired **Subnet name** (eg. appName-private-subnet-2)
-    - Choose a Availability Zone (eg. us-east-1b) (We need different Availability Zone for 2nd private subnet because they are different data centers and servers that will run our private sever.
-If one of them goes down, there will be 2nd one available to back it up.
-We need it for your database)
+      - Choose an **Availability Zone** (eg. us-east-1b)
+        - 📌 Note: We need a different Availability Zone for the second private subnet because each zone corresponds to a separate data center with independent servers hosting our private services.
+This setup ensures high availability—if one zone experiences an outage, the other remains operational to provide backup.
+This redundancy is especially important for your database to maintain reliability and minimize downtime.
-    - Keep the default **10.0.0.0/16** under IPV4 VPC CIDR block section
+      - Keep the default **10.0.0.0/16** under **IPV4 VPC CIDR block** section
-    - Enter **10.0.2.0/24** under IPV4 subnet CIDR block section
+      - Enter **10.0.2.0/24** under **IPV4 subnet CIDR block** section
-  - Click "Create subnet" button
+    - Click **Create subnet** button
-- Create an Internet gateway
+4. Create an **Internet gateway**
-  - Go to the **Virtual Private Cloud > Internet gateways** tab and click "Create Internet gateway" button
+    - Go to the **Virtual Private Cloud > Internet gateways** tab and click **Create Internet gateway** button
     - Enter your desired **Name tag** (eg. appName-internet-gateway)
-  - Click "Create internet gateway" button
+    - Click **Create internet gateway** button
     - You will be redirected to the created internet gateway info page, and there is a banner on the top of the page.
-  - Click the "Attach to a VPC" button inside top banner
+    - Click the **Attach to a VPC** button inside top banner
-  - Select the VPC (eg. appName-vpc) you just created under "Available VPCs" section
+    - Select the VPC (eg. appName-vpc) you just created under **Available VPCs** section
-  - Click "Attach internet gateway" button
+    - Click **Attach internet gateway** button
-- Create 1 public route table and 2 privates route tables (Route table is kind of white list of IP address, which is associated with VPC or subnet level.
-VPC has a main Route table and each subnet has their own public or private Route table.
-Public route table of public subneet allows access from everywhere and private route table of private subnet only allows access only from our public subnet)
+5. Create **1 public route table and 2 privates route tables**
+    - 📌 Note: A route table acts like a whitelist of IP address routes and is associated either at the VPC or subnet level.
+The VPC has a main route table, while each subnet can have its own public or private route table.
+The public route table for a public subnet allows access from anywhere, whereas the private route table for a private subnet restricts access, permitting connections only from the associated public subnet.
     - Go to the **Virtual Private Cloud > Route tables** tab
-  - Create 1st public route table
+    - Create **1st public route table**
-    - Click "Create route table" button in "Route tables" page
+      - Click **Create route table** button in **Route tables** page
       - Enter your desired **Name** (eg. appName-public-route-table-1)
-    - Select the VPC (eg. appName-vpc) you just created under "VPC" section
+      - Select the VPC (eg. appName-vpc) you just created under **VPC** section
-    - Click "Create route table" button
+      - Click **Create route table** button
       - You will be redirected to the created public route table info page
-    - Click "Actions" button on the top right of "public route table info" page and select "Edit subnet associations" button in the drop down menu
+      - Click **Actions > Edit subnet associations** button on the top right of **public route table info** page
       - Select the created public subnet (eg. appName-public-subnet-1)
-    - Click "Save associations" button
+      - Click **Save associations** button
-  - Create 1st private route table
+    - Create **1st private route table**
-    - Click "Create route table" button in "Route tables" page
+      - Click **Create route table** button in **Route tables** page
       - Enter your desired **Name** (eg. appName-private-route-table-1)
-    - Select the VPC (eg. appName-vpc) you just created under "VPC" section
+      - Select the VPC (eg. appName-vpc) you just created under **VPC** section
-    - Click "Create route table" button
+      - Click **Create route table** button
       - You will be redirected to the created private route table info page
-    - Click "Actions" button on the top right of "private route table info" page and select "Edit subnet associations" button in the drop down menu
+      - Click **Actions > Edit subnet associations** button on the top right of **private route table info** page
       - Select the created 1st private subnet (eg. appName-private-subnet-1)
-    - Click "Save associations" button
+      - Click **Save associations** button
-  - Create 2nd private route table by following the same steps above, but just the private route table name will be (eg. appName-private-route-table-2) and associate it to the created 2nd private subnet (eg. appName-private-subnet-2)
+    - Create a **2nd private route table** by following the same steps as before.
+Name it accordingly (eg. appName-private-route-table-2) and associate it with the 2nd private subnet you created (eg. appName-private-subnet-2).
-  - Update the acceess of public route table (it has same access as private route table now)
+    - Config the **acceess of public route table**
-    - Click the public route table in "Route tables" page to go to "public route table info" page
-    - Click "Edit routes" button
-    - Right now, it's only accessable to local.
-Anything inside the public subnet can only access the IPV4 VPC CIDR block IP addressees range scope including private subnets.
-It's does not have public internet access.
-So we need to give it for public internet access.
+      - 📌 Note: Currently, it has the same access restrictions as the private route tables, meaning it is only accessible locally within the VPC.
+Resources inside the public subnet can only access IP addresses within the IPv4 VPC CIDR block, including those in private subnets.
+It does not have access to the public internet, so we need to configure it to allow public internet access.
+      - Click the **public route table** in **Route tables** page to go to **public route table info** page
+      - Click **Edit routes** button
-    - Click "Add route" button
+      - Click **Add route** button
       - Select **0.0.0.0/0** in Destination field
-    - Select "Internet Gateway in first Target field and select the internet gateway we just created (eg. appName-internet-gateway) in second Target field
+      - Select **Internet Gateway** in first Target field and select the internet gateway we just created (eg. appName-internet-gateway) in second Target field
-    - Click "Save changes" button
+      - Click **Save changes** button

-- We will set up Security groups for EC2 and RDS in latter steps (security group is kind of black list of IP addresses, which is associated with individual AWS service level)
+📌 **Note:** We will set up Security Groups for EC2 and RDS in later steps.
+A Security Group acts like a virtual firewall, controlling inbound and outbound traffic at the individual AWS service level by specifying allowed IP addresses and protocols.

+---

 **⭐ Set up EC2 and deploy server**